f5devcentral/f5-puppet/README.md

 ### f5_addtotrust

 Manage the trust relationships between BIG-IPs.
-In this task we will add BIG-IP-B as a trusted peer of BIG-IP-A.
+In this task we will add BIG-IP-B as a trusted peer of BIG-IP-A. This is achieved by using tmsh command, and hence has no `ensure => absent` functionality.

 #### Parameters